feildawproton/afms/README.md

 - 11 participants, 14+ recordings per movement
 - 80% of data used for training
 - Testing accuracy >75% achievable (as good a human)
 - However, accuracy suffers under domain shift.
-Problem is overfit with so few examples.
+Problem is overfit and model is biased with so few examples.
 - Written in C++ and compiled with VS